 As Anand and Segal (2008:85) point out, of the various inequality indices which have been use to measure global inequality in the literature, the MLD is the only measure which 'has a consistent interpretation of its between- and within-group components.'
 In this study we use both the Gini coefficient (mainly on account of its popularity and for the sake of comparability with other studies) and the MLD (mainly due to its decomposability).
 As noted above, use of any inequality measure embodies certain normative judgements.
 It should be stressed that each of these measures implicitly adopts one particular judgement that not everyone may support.
-They satisfy a 'scale invariance' property, in which a proportional increase in all incomes must leave inequality measures have been by far the most widely used in empirical studies but a strong case can also be made for attaching some importance to absolute differences in income.
+They satisfy a 'scale invariance' property, in which a proportional increase in all incomes must leave inequality unchanged.
+That is, they belong to the class of 'relative inequality' measures.
+Relative inequality measures have been by far the most widely used in empirical studies but a strong case can also be made for attaching some importance to absolute differences in income.
 Indeed Kolm (1976) went as far as describing the relative inequality approach as 'rightest.'

-&lt;sup>10In this computation the Lorenz curve is appoximated on the intervals between known points $(X_k, Y_k)$ and $(X{k+1}, Y{k+1})$ as a straight line.
+&lt;sup>10In this computation the Lorenz curve is approximated on the intervals between known points $(X_k, Y_k)$ and $(X{k+1}, Y{k+1})$ as a straight line.